Methods 1-3

 With infants:

-o Place toys and objects within their reach
+o Place toys and objects within their reach (if they're not yet mobile)

 o Hand them different and new objects to manipulate